-Jarislowsky Fraser (through the sub-advisor 1832 Asset Management L.P.), and UBS, manage assigned portions of the Plan's assets.
+Jarislowsky Fraser (through the sub-advisor 1832 Asset Management L.P.), is the portfolio advisor of the Plan.
 The assets are allocated among different market sectors and different maturity segments at the portfolio advisors' discretion, but subject to the guidelines defined in GGAI's investment policies and mandates.
+The portfolio advisor's head office is located in Montreal, Quebec, Canada.